19 Best Presidents Day Mattress Deals for February 19, 2024

 For Presidents Day, Amerisleep is offering $450 off mattresses, including the AS2, AS3 and AS5, when you use the code AS450.
 You can get the AS2 mattress for only $1,099.
 Amerisleep also offers 40% off upholstered bed frames when bundled with a mattress and 30% off adjustable bed bundles.

-Leesa's Early Access Presidents Day sale is 25% off select mattresses, which includes beds like the Leesa Original, Original Hybrid, Legend Hybrid and Chill series.
+Leesa's Presidents Day sale is 30% off select mattresses, which includes beds like the Leesa Original, Original Hybrid, Legend Hybrid and Chill series.
 Leesa mattresses have an accommodating foam feel that just about anyone will like.
-Taking 25% off the Leesa Original mattress is going to take the price down to $1,124.
-With your purchase of a Leesa mattress during this sale, you'll also get two free pillows.
+Taking 30% off the Leesa Original mattress is going to take the price down to $909.
+With your purchase of a Leesa mattress during this sale, you'll also get a free accessory bundle of two pillows and a sheet set.

 Nolah is another brand offering one of the more generous Presidents Day sales at 35% off select mattresses and a free bundle of two pillows.
 Most brands are offering around 25% off beds right now.
 You can get the Nolah Signature mattress for $1,169 instead of $1,799.
 Included in this Presidents Day mattress sale are the Original, Signature, Evolution, Natural and Nurture mattresses.